apache/flink/docs/dev/table/common.md

 // Person is a POJO with field names "name" and "age" val stream: DataStream[Person] = ...

-// convert DataStream into Table with field names 'name, 'age val table1: Table = tableEnv.fromDataStream(stream)
+// convert DataStream into Table with default field names "age", "name" (fields are ordered by name!) val table: Table = tableEnv.fromDataStream(stream)

+// convert DataStream into Table with renamed fields "myAge", "myName" (name-based) val table: Table = tableEnv.fromDataStream(stream, 'age as 'myAge, 'name as 'myName)

+// convert DataStream into Table with projected field "name" (name-based) val table: Table = tableEnv.fromDataStream(stream, 'name)

-// convert DataStream into Table with field names 'myName, 'myAge val table2: Table = tableEnv.fromDataStream(stream, 'name as 'myName, 'age as 'myAge)
+// convert DataStream into Table with projected and renamed field "myName" (name-based) val table: Table = tableEnv.fromDataStream(stream, 'name as 'myName)
 {% endhighlight %}
 </div>
 </div>

 #### Row

-The Row data type supports an arbitrary number of fields and fields with `null` values.
-Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` or `DataSet` into a `Table` (based on position).
+The `Row` data type supports an arbitrary number of fields and fields with `null` values.
+Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` or `DataSet` into a `Table`.
+The row type supports mapping of fields by position and by name.
+Fields can be renamed by providing names for all fields (mapping based on position) or selected individually for projection/ordering/renaming (mapping based on name).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">